Aniket21mathur/Real-time-Alerting/README.md

 ## Demonstration using Kafka-Python

-I have used the `kafka-python` to test the API.
+I have also used `kafka-python` to test the API.
 I imported the module and started a consumer in the `Django` App.

 ```
-  from kafka import KafkaProducer
+  from kafka import KafkaConsumer
-  producer = KafkaConsumer(bootstrap_servers='kafkaBroker:9092')
+  consumer = KafkaConsumer(bootstrap_servers='kafkaBroker:9092')
 ```
 And then started a producer instance and sent the `JSON` object to the consumer.